coldfix/arch-setup/README.md

 ##### SSH (optional)

-It may be more convenient to enter the commands from another computer via SSH.
+I find it a lot more convenient to perform the rest of the installation procedure from an already running machine via SSH (allowing me to copy-paste commands).
 This requires a root password and enabling password login:

     passwd
     echo "PasswordAuthentication yes\nPermitRootLogin yes" >> /etc/ssh/sshd_config